jbtchampo/Beyond-the-Fight-An-Analysis-on-the-UFC-Ultimate-Fighting-Championship-/README.md

 # Executive Summary

-This project will look at the current UFC roster data and attempt to determine if there are any trends or patterns that may drive athletes towards joining this league first and their likelihood to win a World Championship second.
+This project will look at the current UFC roster data and attempt to determine if there are any correlation or patterns between former, and current champions first and the likelihood for prospects (being fighters from other leagues that are likely to get a UFC contract) and 2020 drafted athletes to win a World Championship.
-Looking at different associated factors such as fighters’ biography, and records pairing with outside data, I plan to explore the top fighters having the best theoretical chance to win a world championship (or commonly called “Belt”).
-Given my knowledge of the recent history of this sport, I expect that there will be some details on fights’ selection that will not be disclosed on determining potential fights matchup that can lead specific athletes to winning a belt.
+We will Look at different associated factors such as fighters’ fighting styles, and records pairing with outside data.
+I plan to explore the top fighters having the best theoretical chance to win a world championship (or commonly called “Belt”).
+Given my knowledge of the recent history of this sport, I expect that there will be some inconsistency in data reporting from one website to another.
+Also, finding specific details on prospects (e.g fighting stance) might be hard to find.

 # Motivation

 I chose this project as I have recently gained an appreciation and respect of the protocol put in place by the UFC to host their fights in the middle of the pandemic “COVID-19” while all the other major sports were on hold.
 Moreover, the UFC is one of the only major company that laid off less than 1% of their workforce and triple their revenue during this pandemic.
-Most importantly, I want to showcase the value that all their different athletes bring to the table and the risk that they take to change their family’s lives’.
+Most importantly, I want to showcase the skills that all their different champions bring to the table.
 One of the more interesting aspects of this league is not only the risk associated with getting into a fist fight, but why specific athletes choose to join the “company”? as it is called and what are the underlying criteria that makes a champion?
 These are the questions that I want to answer!

 # Data Question

-Are there factors that can be used to determine the likelihood (or lack thereof) of a fighter winning the title? (criteria such as martial arts practiced, upbringing, height / weight, country of origin, fighting stance, etc.) Are there common trends between champions that could inform or help the UFC sign prolific prospects?
+Are there factors that can be used to determine the likelihood(or lack thereof) of a fighter winning the title?
+Does camps (or coaching staff)play an important role in grooming champions?
+Are there common trends between champions that could inform or help the UFC sign prolific prospects?

 # Tools leveraged